Compliance¶

 List Requirements of Compliance Frameworks¶

-For each compliance framework, you can use option --list-compliance-requirements
+For each compliance framework, you can use the --list-compliance-requirements

 Example for the first requirements of CIS 1.5 for AWS: